-Activity This Fiscal Year: Right-of-way activities and utility relocations continued and Final construction bid documents completed.
+Activity This Fiscal Year: Right-of-way activities continued and utility relocations were completed.
+Construction bid documents were completed and contract was advertised.
+Contract was awarded to the lowest responsive bidder and notice to proceed was issued in April 2024.

-Rendering of elevated light rail platform
+Renderings of elevated light rail platform